 - Adult = 2 more times

-Turn to work down side of Rows, ch1, 2sc in side of each Row to end.
-Fasten off.
+Turn to work down side of Rows (short side), ch1, 2sc in side of each Row to end.
+(This creates an edge to make it easier to join the short side to the long side of the poncho) Fasten off.
 (44, 64)

 Match sts as shown in diagram, working through back loops only slip stitch across to join.
 Fasten off.